reflectoring/reflectoring.github.io/_posts/2020-09-07-spring-boot-health-check.md

    }
 }
 ```
 We can see in this output that the health status contains a component named `diskspace` which is `UP` with details containing the `total`, `free`, and `threshold` space.
+This HealthIndicator checks available disk space and will report a status of DOWN when the `free` space drops below the `threshold` space.

 ## Aggregating Health Status from Multiple Health Indicators

-Let us add some real-life flavor to our application by adding some APIs that will not only store information in a database but also read from it.
+Let us add some real-life flavor to our application we created with [Spring Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.3.3.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik.healthcheck&artifactId=usersignup&name=usersignup&description=Demo%20project%20for%20Spring%20Boot%20Health%20Check&packageName=io.pratik.healthcheck.usersignup&dependencies=web,actuator,lombok,webflux) by adding some APIs that will not only store information in a database but also read from it.

+We will create three APIs in our application:
+- add user
+- activate user
+- fetch users
-We will create three APIs by adding a controller, service, and repository class.
+These APIs will be using a controller, service, and repository class.
 The repository is based on JPA and uses the in-memory H2 database.
+The API for `fetch users` will also use a URL shortener service for shortening the user's profile URL.

 ### Database Health Indicator
 After we build and run our application as before and check the health status, we can see one additional component for the database named `db` included under the `components` key: